CannerCMS/docs.canner.io/docs/guides-image-upload.md

 ## Firebase Client

-Enable Firebase storage to store your images, you can new a `FirebaseClientService` instance and pass to prop `imageServiceConfigs` into `<CMS>` component.
+Enable Firebase storage to store your images, you can new a `FirebaseClientService` instance and pass to prop `imageServiceConfigs` into `<Canner>` component.

 > You don't have to install `@canner/image-service-config` maually because it's a dependency of canner
 > Learn more about [FirebaseClientService](https://github.com/Canner/image-service-config#firebaseclientservice-firebase-js-sdk)